eksctl-io/eksctl/docs/current-001-node_bootstrap.md

 ### Use of EC2 tags for parameter discovery

-This require multiple remote calls, and parsing JSON.
-It can be does with AWS CLI, yet it's a Python dependency that is not essential otherwise.
+This requires multiple remote calls, and parsing JSON.
+It can be done with AWS CLI, yet it's a Python dependency that is not essential otherwise.
 Furthermore, discovering tags requires listing tags of all instances and searching the list.
-It's not as simple as asking "what are the tags of this instance?", it's "what is the ID of this instance?", followed by "what are the tags of all instance? which of all instances is this instance? what are the tags of this instance?".
+It's not as simple as asking "what are the tags of this instance?", it's "what is the ID of this instance?", followed by "what are the tags of all instances? which of all instances is this instance? what are the tags of this instance?".

 Aside from this, this approach requires instance IAM role to have access to EC2 APIs, which is considered non-essential